-Please refer to the following installation instructions for the Web-based Management.
+Please refer to the following installation instructions for the Web interface and the D-Link Network Assistant (DNA).

-Using Web-based Management
+Using Web-based Management Interface

-After a successful physical installation, you can configure the Switch, monitor the network status, and display statistics using a web browser.
+After successfully installing the Switch, you can configure the Switch, monitor the network status, and display statistics using a web browser.